May 22, 2023

 - Improve and manage SEO.

 - WordPress is highly customizable.
 You can easily upgrade your site with plugins and use various pre-made themes.
-Keep in mind that, the platform has a robust number of plugins in the official plugin directory and thousands more if you give a theme directory further look.
-There are also many online shops that offer WordPress plugins and themes at an affordable price like My Theme Shop.
 Plugins act as code extensions to further increase your site’s functionality and power.
 Meanwhile, themes are used to customize how you want your website to look.

 - WordPress is always developing, as it is open-source.
 Anyone can contribute to WordPress – helping in fixing issues and bugs, etc.; they can also create and develop their own WordPress themes and plugins.
 This helps the rapid development of WordPress as the platform always gets better whenever there is a new release or an update.